What is Interface Testing? Definition, Types, Strategy, Tools – DevstringxVishnu Yash Tripathi

-1) Configuration and development:
+1) Configuration and Development

-After being satisfied with the interface, we validate it for the intended workflow, data, etc. We will run performance huge data tests and check how well the interface responds that will save a lot of time that will be spent on fixing the defects later.
+After being satisfied with the interface, we validate it for the intended workflow, data, etc. We will run performance huge data tests and check how well the interface responds which will save a lot of time that will be spent on fixing the defects later.

 Types of Interface Testing

-Unit Testing: We Test the functionality of each individual operation (in a function).
+We Test the functionality of each individual operation (in a function).

-Functional Testing: Testing the functionality of broader scenarios involving test case creation, validation, regression, etc.
+Testing the functionality of broader scenarios involving test case creation, validation, regression, etc.

-Load Testing: Validating the performance under load by using functional test cases.
+Validating the performance under load by using functional test cases.

-Security Testing: It tests the security mechanism and includes penetration testing as well as validating access control, encryption, etc.
+It tests the security mechanism and includes penetration testing as well as validating access control, encryption, etc.

-Runtime Error Detection: Monitoring an application for problems like runtime race, resource leak, etc.
+Monitoring an application for problems like runtime race, resource leak, etc.

-Workflow Testing: It is done to make sure that the interface engine handles the workflow well and handles your workflow as expected.
+It is done to make sure that the interface engine handles the workflow well and handles your workflow as expected.

-Individual Systems: This testing is done to verify the individuality of each system such as the billing system and inventory management system should be able to operate individually.
+This testing is done to verify the individuality of each system such as the billing system and inventory management system should be able to operate individually.

-Strategy or Approach for Interface Testing
+Strategy, Approach, or Purpose for Interface Testing

 Interface testing becomes more important when we verify the application’s dependencies with other apps just like any other testing.
-It is equally important as it ensures seamless functioning, performance and various data-driven applications and systems, by verifying the communication between the database, networks, and systems.
+It is equally important as it ensures seamless functioning, performance, and various data-driven applications and systems, by verifying the communication between the database, networks, and systems.

-1) Define your Requirement:
+1) Define your Requirement

 It is essential to understand the application before creating Interface tests.
 Here we try to find answers to questions like what is the purpose of the interface?
 What is the workflow of the system or application?
 What is the function and feature of the interface?

-2) Expected Output:
+2) Expected Output

 Now we understand the requirement very well we need to finalize the output that we will be expecting from the tests.
-It is not just a Pass or Fail, it can be some data, call to another API, etc. It is not only tricky but also risky to measure the outcome of the expected result.
+It is not just a Pass or Fail, it can be some data, a call to another API, etc. It is not only tricky but also risky to measure the outcome of the expected result.

-3) Start Small:
+3) Start Small

-4) Try Automating:
+4) Try Automating

 It is boring to write codes for testing an interface.

-5) Define the Start and Stop Points:
+5) Define the Start and Stop Points